 Can you use a robotic pool cleaner on a vinyl pool?

 Yes, you can use a robotic pool cleaner on a vinyl pool, but it’s important to choose a pool cleaner that is specifically designed for vinyl pools.
 Not all pool cleaners are suitable for vinyl pools, as they can be more delicate and require special care.

 If you have a vinyl pool, look for a robotic pool cleaner suitable for vinyl pools.
-They usually possess a non-abrasive brush and a low-pressure cleaning technique that is gentle on vinyl surfaces.
+They usually possess a non-abrasive brush and a gentle low-pressure cleaning technique on vinyl surfaces.
 Make sure you check that it’s clearly stated the pool cleaner is designed to clean vinyl pools, don’t just assume it can

 We know how tempting it is to leave your robotic pool cleaner in the pool all the time, but it’s important to remember that doing so can have some negative effects.

 It’s generally not advised to leave your pool cleaner in the water for an extended period of time due to potential damage to your pool robot cleaner.

 You can help ensure the longevity and performance of your robotic pool cleaner by following the manufacturer’s instructions, properly caring for and storing your robot, and removing it from the pool after each use.